osquery/osquery/docs/wiki/installation/cli-flags.md

 Performance limit level (0=loose, 1=normal, 2=restrictive, 3=debug).
 The default watchdog process uses a "level" to configure performance limits.
 The higher the level the more strict the limits become.
 The "debug" level disables the performance limits completely.

+The watchdog "profiles" can be overridden for Memory and CPU Utilization.

+`--watchdog_memory_limit=0`

+If this value is non-0 the watchdog level (`--watchdog_level`) for maximum memory is overridden.
+Use this if you would like to allow the `osqueryd` process to allocate more than 100M, but somewhere less than 1G.

+`--watchdog_utilization_limit=0`

+If this value is non-0 the watchdog level (`--watchdog_level`) for maximum sustained CPU utilization is overridden.
+Use this if you would like to allow the `osqueryd` process to use more than 90% of a thread for more than 6 seconds of wall time.

 `--utc=true`

 Attempt to convert all UNIX calendar times to UTC.